sonic-net/sonic-gnmi/doc/dialout.md

 # AutoTest
 To be provided

-# Performand and Scale Test
+# Performance and Scale Test
 To be provided